NaFo44/VectorScope-Image-Viewer/README.md

 # Video Vectorscope 16×16

 A simple Python/Tkinter application that lets you draw frame-by-frame vector scopes on a 16×16 grid and export them as WAV audio files (video-style or looping image-style).
-A compiled `.exe` version is also available for users without Python.
+A compiled `.exe` version is also available for users without Python (/bin/vectorscope.exe)

 ## Table of Contents